lcfyi/quarantine-monitor/backend/README.md

 The database connected to the app is stored on a MongoDB Atlas cluster.

-TODO: Set up Firebase and code to send notifications and requests to clients.
+TODO: Set up loop to verify client-De1-SoC connection
 TODO: Test API with Jest
-TODO: Develop main loop to submit / handle verification tests
+TODO: Code clean up and supporting integration

 ## API
 | Method | Description |